MerosCrypto/Meros/docs/Protocol/Merit.md

 When a new Block is received, it should be tested for validity.
 A Meros MainNet Blockchain is valid if:

-- The genesis block has a:
+- The genesis Block's BlockBody has a:
 	-  Nonce of 0.
 	-  Last hash of "MEROS_MAINNET", left padded with 0s until it has a length of 48 bytes.
 	-  Zeroed out aggregate field.